 How to avoid installation of malware?

-We recommend to browse the web, install, download and update software properly.
-Do not open attachments that are presented in irrelevant/questionable emails received from unknown email addresses.
-Same applies to web links presented in them.
-Keep installed software updated, however, it is important to do it using implemented functions or tools provided by official developers, not some third party tools.
+Browse the web, install, download and update software properly.
+Do not open attachments that are presented in irrelevant/dubious emails received from unknown email addresses.
+The same applies to web links presented in them.
+Keep installed software updated, however, use implemented functions or tools provided by official developers, and not third party tools.
 All software should be downloaded from official websites and using direct links.
-None of the sources mentioned above should be/can be trusted.
-Same applies to software 'cracking' tools - it is not legal to use them and they often are used by cyber criminals who attempt to trick people into downloading/installing malware.
-And finally, it is also very important to have reputable anti-spyware or anti-virus software installed and to make sure that it is always enabled.
+None of the sources mentioned above can be trusted.
+The same applies to software 'cracking' tools - using them is illegal and they are often used by cyber criminals who attempt to trick people into downloading/installing malware.
+Finally, have reputable anti-spyware or anti-virus software installed and to ensure that it is enabled.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.